NBISweden/data-submission-documentation/ENA/SOP/register_and_modify_umbrella_project.md

 In this case `ADD` is used along with the release date.
-    * Set the release date to the same date as che children projects.
+    * Set the release date to the same date as the children projects.

 * The [umbrella.xml](./data/umbrella.xml) contains a project alias, title, description, and the accession numbers of the children projects.
     * Set `alias` to `all-<LOCUSTAG>`, e.g. `all-StyAte`